leoosalles/dev2-accessible-form/README.md

 - **Explanation:** Whenever the user types in an input field, the `validateFields` function is called to validate the field in real-time.
 This ensures that any errors are caught immediately as the user fills out the form.

 #### Summary:
-**1. `clearFields`:** This function clears the values, removes the visual feedback, and resets the form validation states.<br>
+- **`clearFields`:** This function clears the values, removes the visual feedback, and resets the form validation states.
-**2. Form Submit Handling:** When the form is submitted, it first prevents the default submission, validates the fields, and, if valid, shows a success message and clears the form.<br>
+- **Form Submit Handling:** When the form is submitted, it first prevents the default submission, validates the fields, and, if valid, shows a success message and clears the form.
-**3. Real-time Validation:** The input event listener ensures that the form fields are validated in real-time as the user types.
+- **Real-time Validation:** The input event listener ensures that the form fields are validated in real-time as the user types.

 ---